-Moreover, it is notable that on the straightforward role differentiation question of "do you agree, disagree ..A husband's job is to earn the money, a wife's job is to look after the home and family", the percentage of younger Germans and Americans who "disagree" or "strongly disagree" in 1998 differed by sixteen percentage points for women and twenty six percentage points for men.
-Evidently, there continue to be substantial differences between countries in how people answer to two years, for women to remain at home and care for their children (Phipps:1994,1998).
+&lt;sup>9The problem with this thought experiment is that if Germans had different attitudes as workers, they would likely also have different attitudes as voters - and changes in social policy and labour market incentives might be a likely result.
+German social policy has been expressly framed to provide substantial financial incentives, for up to two years, for women to remain at home and care for their children (Phipps:1994,1998).
 Tax/transfer incentives strongly favor the "Traditional" model of the family and child care by stay-at-home mothers.
 By contrast, American social policy has provided no such support for mothers to stay at home (indeed welfare policy has shifted strongly to encouraging/requiring the labour force participation of social assistance clients).
 This article is, therefore, best thought of as a ceteris paribus approximation in which labour market attitudes change, but voting behavior does not - thereby holding constant the current tax/transfer regimes and wage payment structures in each country.